MarvelApps-Flutter/one_signal_demo/README.md

   <img src="https://github.com/MarvelApps-Flutter/one_signal_demo/blob/master/media/ios/choose_ios_plat.png" height="300px">

  2. <b> Click on Next: Configure Your Platform </b>
- 3. Now add <b > .p12 certificate file </b> and<b> generated password <b>.
+ 3. Now add <b > .p12 certificate file </b> and<b> generated password </b>.

   <img src="https://github.com/MarvelApps-Flutter/one_signal_demo/blob/master/media/ios/certificate_section.png" height="300px">

- 4. For .p12 certificate ,w
+ 4. For generating .p12 certificate ,follow below steps

  5.For the iOS version, there are some additional steps that need to be completed.

- 4.1.
+ 5.1.
 The first one is to add an iOS Notification service extension for that open xcode and select File > New > Target

  <img src="https://github.com/MarvelApps-Flutter/one_signal_demo/blob/master/media/ios/select_target.png" height="300px">